-All workers are classified as either NEWs or Non-NEWs.
+All workers are classified as either NEWs or non-NEWs.
 All NEWs are deemed to have a reasonable probability of receiving a dose of radiation that is greater than the prescribed limit for a member of the public (1 mSv/year) in the course of the person's work with nuclear substances or at a nuclear facility.
 All NEWs are assigned personal passive dosimeters known as TLDs (thermoluminescent dosimeter).
 These passive dosimeters measure the whole body and skin doses received in each monitoring period.
 TLD rings are worn on certain employee's hands for a one-week period each quarter.
 The test results and the weekly hours of contact are used to estimate the extremity dose for that quarter.
 TLDs are exchanged monthly, and analyzed by a CNSC licensed external dosimetry service provider.
-External TLDs worn in November 2021 were extended past their wear period to January 2022 due to vendor challenges.
-Reported doses are estimated based on the TLD wear dates and reporting dates, to determine fourth quarter 2021 doses.
-Even if conservatively, the full dose from November 2021 to January 2022 were included in fourth quarter 2021, no actions levels were exceeded.
 The dosimetry service provider reports the measured doses to BWXT NEC and to the Health Canada National Dose Registry.
 On receipt, knowledgeable staff reviews the monitoring results, and compares them to associated Internal Control Levels, Action Levels and regulatory limits.